-People living in Scotland expect technology and information systems to be part of safe, effective and quality health and care services, this includes having a health and social care workforce that are trained and confident in supporting the successful use of these technologies and systems.
+The people of Scotland expect technology and information systems to be part of how health and care services are delivered, including workforce development in digital skills and leadership supporting the successful use of these technologies.

 Our aim is to give access to learning and practice support resources to help embed digital skills into health and social care practice.